-It’s super unhealthy for marketers to obsess over their websites and not engage with their audience through other digital channels. (ahem, social media…not anti-social media…)
+It’s unhealthy for marketers to obsess over their websites and not engage with their audience through other digital channels. (ahem, social media…not anti-social media…)

 A solid website alone is not going to get you the success you’re capable of reaching.

 If you are hiding behind your website, or dealing with marketing perfectionism, this post is for you.